Saxonica/Saxon-HE/README.md

 # Saxon-HE

-This is the (new) home for open-source versions of the Saxon XSLT 3.0, XQuery 3.1, and XPath 3.1 processor for Java and .NET platforms which has been maintained and upgraded continuously since 1999.
+This is the home for open-source versions of the Saxon XSLT 3.0, XQuery 3.1, and XPath 3.1 processor for Java and .NET platforms which has been maintained and upgraded continuously since 1999.
 See also the [Saxonica home page](https://www.saxonica.com/) and the